django-commons/django-tasks-scheduler/.github/CONTRIBUTING.md

 [optional footer(s)]
 ```

-The commit contains the following structural elements, to communicate intent to the consumers of your library:
+The commit message contains the following structural elements,
+in order to communicate intent to the consumers of your library:

 * `fix:` a commit of the type fix patches a bug in your codebase (this correlates with `PATCH` in Semantic Versioning).
 * `feat:` a commit of the type feat introduces a new feature to the codebase (this correlates with `MINOR` in Semantic